golkelj/data-science-fundamentals/nn.md

 Dev Accuracy: 80.94%
 Test Accuracy: 81.17%

-With a pretty simple model we were able to predict a hand written number 80% of the time.
+With a pretty simple model, we were able to predict a handwritten number 80% of the time.